calismurat/pirate_teensy_control/README.md

 #### In Atom you need to install the ros_lib library:
 1. Go to PlatformIO Home
-2. Select libraries in the tools menue
+2. Select libraries in the toolbar
 3. Search for "ros_lib Arduino by Enway" in the Registry-Tab
 4. Install the ros_lib library